 How Much Are The Fines?

 The level of the fines in terms of cost and points on your licence are determined by the severity of the offence.
 Parking penalties will end up with a smaller fine unlike a speeding violation which could cost you up to 600 Euro's and up to six points on your driving licence.
+You can also be fined 200 Euros if you are in possession of an invalid driving licence.

 The cost of the fines may also vary slightly from region to region.